 Auburn is a medium-sized city located in the state of New York.
 With a population of 26,985 people and 12 constituent neighborhoods, Auburn is the 52nd largest community in New York.
-Much of the housing stock in Auburn was built prior to World War II, making it one of the older and more historic cities in the country.
+Auburn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Auburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Auburn is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Auburn who work in office and administrative support (13.89%), sales jobs (11.76%), and food service (7.66%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Auburn is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Auburn who work in office and administrative support (11.54%), sales jobs (11.54%), and food service (6.90%).

 Auburn is a somewhat ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Auburn include Italian, German, English, and Polish.

 The most common language spoken in Auburn is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and African languages.